Do you feel overwhelmed by jealousy and is it causing problems in your relationship?

 Here’s a little exercise:

-Once you localize and connected with that emotion, let your thoughts roam free and writhe down any idea that comes to mind without judgment.
+Let your thoughts roam free and writhe down any idea that comes to mind without judgment.

 At this point, you know: